Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 How To Register Intellectual Property In Vietnam

-To enjoy intellectual property protection legislation set by the Vietnamese government, you must register the intellectual property domestically.
+To enjoy intellectual property protection, as outlined in legislation by the Vietnamese government, you must register the intellectual property domestically.
 Each IP type mentioned above has a separate procedure.
 For now, we’ll focus on the most common types that foreign investors deal with:

 Patent registration in Vietnam

-(all inventions, industrial designs, or utility models): The registration has to be made in Vietnam.
-We recommend taking it further if you own industrial designs and apply them under the “Patent Cooperation Treaty,” which is equally cheap and easy.
+(all inventions, industrial designs, or utility models)Registration must be made in Vietnam.
+We recommend taking it further if you own industrial designs and apply them under the “Patent Cooperation Treaty,” which is also an equally inexpensive and straightforward option.

 Trademark registration in Vietnam (all brand names, taglines, etc.)

 You can apply for registration directly in Vietnam.
-An alternative is to employ the Madrid Protocol and gain international rights under the Community Trade Mark registration system.
+An alternative is to utilize the Madrid Protocol and obtain international rights through the Community Trade Mark registration system.

 Copyright registration in Vietnam (unique/creative works of art, software, digital products, etc.)